Rock And Metal Stars Remember The Impact Of Korn’s Follow The Leader

-Since today marks the 21st anniversary of Follow The Leader’s release — old enough to drink in the States now! — we reached out to some of rock and metal’s upcoming and established stars and asked them what the album meant for them.
+Since today marks the 22nd anniversary of Follow The Leader’s release – yes, that old! – we reached out to some of rock and metal’s upcoming and established stars and asked what the album meant for them.
 Here’s what they had to say…

 Dez Fafara, Devildriver

 “First off, it’s nice to say, when you can about musicians, that they are great dudes.
 But that’s the simple truth of the matter in regards to the cats in Korn.

 “When Follow The Leader came, out that’s exactly what everyone was trying to do… and at that time, it was Korn and a myriad of other bands from the nu-metal scene at the forefront of all things music and style.
 The record in its entirety is a lush background of down tuned riffs and emotion… and like a bad child, not well behaved, which all true art aspires to be.
 Watching them hang on over the years and remain at the top has been an exercise is higher learning that all musicians should pay close attention to.”